Linear structure on a finite Hecke category in type A: Construction of the linear structure.

 which gives a morphism

-By the proof of Proposition \ref{sec:exter-powers-spring}, it gives an isomorphism on the direct summands corresponding to the exterior power.
-If a character sheaf $\F$ is given by the IC{-extension} of a local system corresponding to the $A_n$-module $M$, then $\ind^G_P\res^G_P\F$ is given by the IC-extension corresponding to a $A_n$-module $\KK[S_n] \otimes_{\KK[S_{n-1}]} M$.
+By the proof of Proposition \ref{sec:exter-powers-spring}, it restricts to an isomorphism on the $S_k$-isotypic component corresponding to the sign representation.
+On the right-hand side this isotypic component is identified with the convolution $\hat{\zeta}(\wedge^k\mathbf{V}_n) \star (-)$.
+On the left-hand side, the $S_k$-action can be described explicitly as follows.
+If a character sheaf $\F$ is given by the IC{-extension} of the local system corresponding to the $A_n$-module $M$, then $\ind^G_P\res^G_P\F$ is given by the IC-extension of the local system corresponding to a $A_n$-module $\KK[S_n] \otimes_{\KK[S_{n-1}]} M$.
+Choosing an isomorphism of $S_n$-modules